-Hirara’s history is dating back into the time of the Ryûkyû kings who governed Miyakojima Island from 280 km away Okinawa mainland.The historic remains of this time include tombs of local rulers from the 15th century, a tax marker that indicated who was tall (and thus old) enough to pay taxes (around 1.40 m!), and a memorial stele sent by German Emperor Wilhelm I in 1876.
+Hirara’s history is dating back into the time of the Ryûkyû kings.
+These local rulers governed Miyakojima Island from 280 km away Okinawa mainland, and there are some historic remains from this time.
+They include tombs of local rulers from the 15th century and a tax marker that indicated who was tall enough to pay taxes!
+The logic is that children growing taller than around 1.40 m were considered old enough.
+In addition, we find a memorial stele sent by German Emperor Wilhelm I in 1876.

 The long-established friendship with Germany also led to the foundation of a “German Culture Village” on Miyakojima.

 Fantastic beaches, turquoise blue water and coral reefs surround Miyakojima.
 When you aren’t diving or snorkelling, the fun thing to do is driving around the island and over to several other islands connected by bridges.
 Rental cars are pastel-coloured “light vehicles” and feel like bumper cars.
 The speed limit is 40 km/h everywhere on Miyakojima.

 Kurima-jima is a tiny island south of Miyakojima, connected by a bridge.
 With its laid-back atmosphere, plus nice beaches, it attracts a small community of divers, esoterics and dropouts.
 The Kurimajima Bridge was built in 1995, when the island’s population consisted of less than 200 sugar cane farmers.

 The newest addition to the bridges is the huge Irabujima Bridge.
 It is stretching 3.5 km over the coral-studded sea towards Irabujima Island.
 Or rather, towards the twin islands of Irabujima and Shimojishima, only divided by a canal of brackish water.